XueruiWangTUD/XueruiWangTUD.github.io/content/publication/IBSMC/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "An aircraft with structural damage."
+  caption: An aircraft with structural damage.
   focal_point: ""
   preview_only: false